No Bake Cheesecake Filling:

 place in the center of each muffin tin.
 With your

-fingertips, press the dough onto the bottom and up the sides of the individual muffin tin.
+fingertips, press the dough onto the bottom and up the sides.
 Once filled,

 cover and place the tart pan, with the unbaked shells, in